BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 18/01/2020
 ---
 Wedding day 💒🔔🔔!
 I was a witness today but thank God I wasn't stressed out :).
 A beautiful wedding and a good wedding! 😉

+19/01/2020
+---
+Sunday :).
+Today we had dinner together with the guests and the wedding couple.
+It was okay 😊.
+I talked with many friends and I think I had a good time 👊.
+In the evening I went with my cousin to the pool 🏊🏊.

+20/01/2020
+---
+It was a good Monday.
+I had some free time and thanks to that I could spent the evening with my friend and his fiance 👍👍.

+21/01/2020
+---
+Another beautiful day 😊.
+This time I had more work than yesterday, but maybe that's a good thing, at least I didn't waste time on some stupidity.
+In the evening we went to a friend's for dinner.
+It was tasty and funny 🥘😅.

+22/01/2020
+---
+The next day when I spent the evening at someone 😏.
+It's good because this year is supposed to be different from the previous one where I mainly devoted my time to study and work.
+This time the goal is different - to spend time with family, friends - people more or less close to me 👊.

+23/01/2020
+---
+It's been a hard day.
+I was doing an urgent patch to the application + a few other things stopped working...😪😪 From the positive things I came back to my beloved Hajnówka ❤.

+24/01/2020
+---
+Friday 🤗🤗!
+To be honest, I was very ineffective today.
+I solved the problems from yesterday (some of them solved themselves, I only got the information that it's ready) and then I took care of the organizational issues (docker, git).
+Sometimes it takes days like this to get a buzz off 🤯.

+25/01/2020
+---
+Interesting Saturday 🙂.
+I guess I didn't do much - I was preparing to pass the subject for Monday and wrote a post on my blog, and yet I feel that I was productive 🤩.
+And in the evening, I went to the pool with my friends and then I bumped into friends for a while. 👊